 Finally, Flare Domination is an objective-based game mode where opposing teams fight for control over three marked positions.
 When a player is at each marker, they will slowly gain points as long as they are within the radius of the marker.

 Weaponry variety is quite abundant, as the game attempts to incorporate almost every modern firearm you can probably think of.
 Assault rifles, carbines, battle rifles, PDWs, submachine guns, pistols, shotguns, grenades, etc. are all here.

 Don’t Fix What Ain’t Broken… I Guess?

 Now if everything I just said sounds way too familiar and probably something you’ve experienced about a thousand times… well… yeah you are not far off.
 I have yet to encounter a single original idea in this entire game that I had not seen done before in other games but much better.
 The controls are a copy and paste amalgamation of Call of Duty and Battlefield as I stated before.
 The game modes are every single game variant you’ve played since you were in diapers back in the Counter Strike and Unreal days.
 Now by themselves, these are not a recipe for a bad game but it does mean I find it very hard to play for any more than a few hours at most.

 The game does have accessibility and technical performance going for it.
 The upside of having played the same game franchise for the past decade is that you definitely will not have to relearn the controls or the basic mechanics of the game.
 On top of that, Phantom Forces runs very smoothly and will rarely ever have input lag or frame rate drops.
-After a few dozen sessions, player movement remains fluid, shooting mechanics are instantaneous, and none of the game modes are difficult to understand.
+After a few dozen sessions, the player movement remains fluid, shooting mechanics are instantaneous, and none of the game modes are difficult to understand.